Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 * **Windows**: Windows Server 2016 or newer
 * **Linux**: CentOS, Ubuntu, RHL, Amazon Linux
-   * **TrueType Font set** - A TrueType Font set including Arial is required to be installed onto the instance that is running the OpenContent AMP.
-Further information can be found [here](https://github.com/tsgrp/HPI/wiki/Installation-Requirements-Font-Install){:target="_blank"}.
+   * **TrueType Font set** - In order to have OpenOverlay apply the expected fonts to overlays/watermarks, the Truetype Arial font is expected to be installed on the server that runs OpenContent.

-  >**Note:** The Linux instructions are written for the CentOS version 7 operating system.
-Some instructions may
-  >require slightly different commands with different Linux operating systems.
+      * **Ubuntu** - `sudo apt install ttf-mscorefonts-installer`
+      * **CentOS** -
+         1. Place fonts into the `/usr/share/fonts` directory
+         1. Run `fc-cache -v /usr/share/fonts/ && fc-cache-64 -v /usr/share/fonts/`
+      * **Amazon-linux** - this typically comes pre-installed

 ### Verify installation artifacts